-They enticed the audience with a feeling that a particular food evokes in a specific lifestyle, thereby bringing a feeling of want in the minds of consumers.
-As tourism developed and cuisines started playing a central role in the life of a tourist, it became a significant investment to bring in variety in the food.
-As the food and beverage industry grew and wider options emerged, businesses set foot into enticing the consumers with new methods.
+They enticed the audience with the idea that a particular food generates a specific lifestyle, thereby bringing a feeling of desire in the minds of consumers.
+As tourism developed and cuisines started playing a central role in the life of a tourist, it became a significant investment for me.
+As the food and beverage industry grew, and wider horizons emerged, businesses set foot into enticing the consumers with newer methods.
 This resulted in the prominence of food styling.

-Amid all of this, a different facet of food styling has been creating news.
-It is said that businesses spend a copious amount of money to style their dishes for photographs.
-Many of these dishes that we see on the banners and magazines for a display to promote a particular business is said to be fake.
+Amid all of this, a different facet of food styling has been making the news.
+It is said that businesses spend copious amounts of money styling their dishes specifically for photographs.

-The entire exercise is said to be an affair of 2 to 3 days with an immense amount of food being cooked until it gets the perfect colour and thickness.
-The food giant Mc Donalds, brought in professional food stylists to promote its new item, the cookie.
-Food stylists who worked on the same say that the cookie was baked for days till it attained the right texture for its visual appeal.
-On the other side, it is also said that the food used in this process is not real or edible.
+The entire exercise is said to be a 2 to 3-day affair where a great amount of food gets cooked until it gets the perfect colour and thickness for the photograph.
+The food giant Mcdonald’s brought in professional food stylists to promote its new item, the Cookie.
+Food stylists who worked on the same say that the cookie was baked for days till it obtained the right texture for its attractive and enticing visual appeal.
+On the other hand, it is also said that the food used in this process is not real or edible.
 For example, a turkey that is shown in a banner is stuffed with an enormous amount of tissue to make it look fluffy and the thick milk falling off the glass container may be white paint to make it look more enticing.

-As food styling takes the industry to new highs with influencers and bloggers coming to the scene, It brings us to a fearful reality that not everything we see is gold.
-Nevertheless, as marketing transcends its boundaries, we cannot underestimate the worth of a food that tastes like heaven even in the most unpleasant of the cutlery.
+As food styling takes the industry to new highs with influencers and bloggers, it brings us to a fearful reality which underlines that all that glitters is not gold.
+Nevertheless, as marketing transcends its boundaries, we cannot underestimate the worthiness of food that tastes like paradise even if it looks unattractive.